What if we told you that success was simply a mental state?

 - Envisioning the favorable outcome of an event to enable its occurrence.

-In simple words, the difference between vision and envision is within the technique.
+In simple words, the difference between vision and envisioning is within the technique.

 For visualization techniques, you need to create imagery that supports your goals, just as Olympians do in mental training.

-The envisioning method, as taught by Vishen Lakhiani (founder of Mindvalley), involves meditation to look inward and create the right set of circumstances for your success.
+As taught by Vishen, founder of Mindvalley, the envisioning method involves meditation to look inward and create the right set of circumstances for your success.
 To learn more about how to create the life of your wildest dreams, check out Vishen Lakhiani’s life-changing Becoming Limitless program.

-The more vivid your imagination, the more effective your envisioning technique is likely to be.
+The more vivid your imagination, the more effective your envisioning technique will likely be.
 For instance, American football coaches make their teams watch their opponents at play.
 This can help them visualize strategies to overcome their opponents’ gameplay.

 What Does Envisionment Mean?